nikolay-borzov/torrent-clean/README.md

 ## Config files

-`torrent-clean` allows specifying some parameters via config file (`.torrent-cleanrc`, `.torrent-cleanrc.json`, `.torrent-cleanrc.yaml`, `.torrent-cleanrc.yml` or `.torrent-cleanrc.js`).
-There are might be many files - `torrent-clean` will collect and merge all files up to root directory.
-The closer config to the directory is, the higher its priority
+`torrent-clean` allows specifying some parameters via config file (`.torrent-cleanrc`, `.torrent-cleanrc.json`, `.torrent-cleanrc.yaml`, `.torrent-cleanrc.yml`).
+There might be many files - `torrent-clean` will collect and merge all files up to root directory.
+The closer config to the directory is, the higher its priority.

 Parameter are:
- - `ignore` - an array of globs (picomatch) or filenames that will be excluded from the list of extra files.
+ - `ignore: string[]` - an array of globs (picomatch) or filenames that will be excluded from the list of extra files.
+ - `rememberLastTorrent: boolean` - Enable remembering last specified torrent ID for specified directory to `lastTorrent` config parameter.
+Only string values are saved. `lastTorrent` is used when `--torrent` argument is not set.

 ## API
 `cleanTorrentDir` accepts options object: